Lake Chapala or Tequila: comparing the two most popular tours from Guadalajara.

 You can book GDL Experiences’s Lake Chapala tour here.
 It’s the top rated Chapala tour from Guadalajara.

 Looking for accommodation in Guadalajara?
 We stayed in this great apartment in the Colonia Americana neighborhood.
+I also have a couple of Guadalajara hotel recommendations here.

 Related: 11 Unforgettable Off-the-beaten path adventures in Mexico